ocrmypdf/OCRmyPDF/README.md

 Copy the file in onto your linux/unix machine and extract it.

-Run: "sh ./OCRmyPDF.sh" to get the script usage
+Run: "sh ./OCRmyPDF.sh -h" to get the script usage

 If not yet installed, the script will notify you about dependencies that need to be installed